 Fort Wayne Festivals and Cultural Celebrations continue to draw diverse crowds seeking cross-cultural food and festivities.
 Whether its German Fest, Greek Fest, Arab Fest, the International Village (a 3 Rivers Festival event), or Mon-Burmese cultural celebrations - these public events never cease to disappoint.

 Welcoming Fort Wayne Diversity Awards was held for the first time on Sept.
-21, 2018.
-This event resulted from a collaborative effort of 12 organizations including non-profits, FWCS, Purdue University-Fort Wayne, the City of Fort Wayne, and area churches.
-Several awards were bestowed to recipients and organizations that exemplify a welcoming spirit for immigrants and refugees.
-We plan on making this an annual event to be held during national Welcoming Week every Sept.
+21, 2018 during national Welcoming Week.
+Held annually during Welcoming Week, this event has resulted from numerous organizations partnering together including area non-profits, FWCS, Purdue University-Fort Wayne, the City of Fort Wayne, and area churches.
+Several awards are bestowed to recipients and organizations that exemplify a welcoming spirit for immigrants and refugees.